 Budgeting For Backpackers: The Financial Guide

 One of the most frequently asked questions of backpackers is, “How can you afford to travel so much?”
 The more you travel, the more you get posed this question.
 The ironic thing is, many people don’t realize that traveling can actually be cheaper than everyday life back “home.”
-In fact, on average, we’ve spent less money per day traveling for the past three months than we did while living on a Caribbean island.
+In fact, on average, I’ve spent less money per day traveling for the past three months than I did while living on a Caribbean island.
 That being said, there are plenty of tips and tricks to traveling on a budget and saving those cents.
 So, no gatekeeping here.
 Stay for a while and learn how you too can travel the world, spending less in a month than you currently do on rent.

 1. Start With A Number